Shinkerphy/Emotional-support-learning-platform/README.md

 Steps:

 1. Delete the placeholder dataset folder in the repository.
 2. Download and extract the dataset into the same location, ensuring the folder structure matches the original repository layout.

 ##### 4. Run Training
 After setting up the datasets and installing dependencies, you can run the training script:
-        python train.py
+        pip train.py
 Before training, you may want to edit the config.yaml file to customize hyperparameters (e.g., learning rate, batch size) or specify the checkpoint paths for saving your models.

 ##### 5.Use Checkpoints